3 What to Expect

 Studio Classes

-At many schools, all of the students of a private teacher or performance area may get together on a weekly or bi-weekly basis to perform for and critique each other in an informal setting.
+At many schools, all of the students of a private teacher or performance area get together on a weekly or bi-weekly basis to perform for and critique each other in an informal setting.
 This is generally referred to as studio class or seminar.
 At smaller schools, the seminar may involve the students of several different teachers, which allows you to receive feedback from multiple instructors.
-A few times a semester, the full music student body may come together for a performance seminar in a more formal setting than a concert.
+A few times a semester, the full music student body may come together for a performance seminar in more formal concert settings.
 This is again time for students to practice performing for others and receive feedback.
 There is often a required number of performances at these events that are part of your private lesson grade.
 Attendance at these seminars is also usually mandatory.

 Juries